 Alternative lending provides another option–

-There are a growing number of non-bank entities that commonly offer loans to small and medium-sized businesses.
+There are a growing number of non-bank entities that can help you connect with a lender that can serve small and medium-sized businesses.

 Options include merchant cash advance, inventory purchase programs, business loans, crowd sourcing and business credit cards.